Actindo-AG/Documentation/RetailSuiteAccounting/Integration/05_ManageCustomerSupplier.md

 1. Double click the customer or supplier to be deleted.

-    > [Warning] Be aware that the customer/supplier will be deleted permanently.
+    > [Caution] **Loss of data**
+    Deleting will permanently remove the selected data.
+The deletion cannot be undone and the deleted data cannot be restored.
+    Problems may occur due to unresolved dependencies.
+    Make sure you really want to delete the selected data.

 2. Click the [DELETE CUSTOMER/SUPPLIER (XXXX)] button.
     A confirmation window is displayed.